lingo-reviews/tenets/README.md

 ### Other languages

-The api.proto file in the root of this repoistory can be used to generate the tenet API libs in C, C++, Java, Go, Node.js, Python, Ruby, Objective-C, PHP and C#.
+The api.proto file in the root of this repository can be used to generate the tenet API libs in C, C++, Java, Go, Node.js, Python, Ruby, Objective-C, PHP and C#.
 Visit grpc.io to learn more.